OrchardCMS/OrchardCore/README.md

 - Call `dotnet run`.
 - Then open the `http://localhost:5000` URL in your browser.

-### Visual Studio 2017

-- Download Visual Studio 2017 (any edition) from https://www.visualstudio.com/downloads/
-- Open `OrchardCore.sln` and wait for Visual Studio to restore all Nuget packages
-- Ensure `OrchardCore.Cms.Web` is the startup project and run it

 ### Docker

 - Run `docker run --name orchardcms orchardproject/orchardcore-cms-linux:latest`